 - Damage caused by birds or any type of animals

 - Breakage of glass

-- Damage due to any missiles (military missiles excluded) or falling objects
+- Damage due to any missiles (military missiles excluded) or falling object

 This type of coverage is similar to the coverage provided by comprehensive insurance policies, except that it is more limited.
 This insurance only provides coverage in certain situations where damage is not caused by collisions and does not cover windshield claims.
 This type of insurance coverage was originally designed for the trucking industry.

-It is important to remember that each type of coverage only provides coverage for specific causes of damage and can be purchased separately at the cost of your insurance costs rising.
-Because remember, more the coverage, higher the insurance cost!
+It is important to remember that each type of coverage only covers for specific causes of damage and can be purchased separately at the cost of your insurance costs rising.
+The more coverage you have, the higher the insurance cost.

 Finally, no individual really wishes for their car to be damaged or have to be repaired.
 Therefore, when an insurance policy provides full coverage in every possible situation, it is wise to use it!
 If you’re looking to safeguard your vehicle, physical damage coverage is right for you.

 Or, if you have a loan or lease on your vehicle, physical damage coverage is a smart choice as it can protect you from many expenses in the case of accidents.
 It is even required to have physical damage insurance when you lease a vehicle or take a loan to purchase it.
 In the latter case, the company or bank that grants the lease or loan is recorded as a “loss payee” in your account, meaning that in the case of the car being damaged beyond any repair, the company will pay the balance of the loan to help ease your financial burdens and expenses.

 However, if your vehicle has been fully paid for, physical damage coverage is only optional.
 That’s why it is always better to have trailer interchange coverage and combine it with other types of policies depending on your specific needs.